 A Low FODMAP diet is an elimination diet that removes high FODMAP foods for 2 – 6 weeks.
 Once symptoms have reduced, you then strategically reintroduce FODMAP groups to assess your tolerance.
 From there, your diet is customized to allow as many high FODMAP foods that you can tolerate.
 It takes time and patience to go through the reintroduction period but it is essential for your long-term gut health.
 Staying on a low FODMAP long term can reduce the amount of good bacteria in your gut- the opposite of what we want to do with grumpy guts!

 After following the Low FODMAP diet followed by the reintroduction period I now know what foods cause symptoms for me and how much I can and cannot tolerate.
 This has allowed me greater freedom with my diet rather than what people often do: stick with an incredibly small list of foods that they tolerate and feel burnt out with their diet.

 Curious about the Low FODMAP diet?
-You can download my Banish the Bloat low FODMAP meal plan here.
+You can download my Ultimate Debloat Meal Plan for IBS here.